Darlene Rowden

 Darlene Rowden is a Canadian politician who was elected to the Legislative Assembly of Saskatchewan in the 2024 general election, representing Batoche as a member of the Saskatchewan Party.

-Prior to her election she was a school trustee and board chair with the Saskatchewan Rivers School Division.
+Prior to her election, she was a school trustee and board chair with the Saskatchewan Rivers School Division.
 She lives near MacDowall.

+Political career

+On December 11, 2025, Rowden replaced Travis Keisig as Saskatchewan’s Minister of Environment.